Asarum

 Asarum is a genus of plants in the birthwort family Aristolochiaceae, commonly known as wild ginger.

-Asarum is the genitive plural of the Latin āsa (an alternate form of āra) meaning altar or sanctuary.
+Asarum is from Greek ἄσαρον, a name for Asarum europaeum.

 Description

 Asarum is a genus of low-growing herbs distributed across the temperate zones of the Northern Hemisphere, with most species in East Asia (China, Japan, and Vietnam) and North America, and one species in Europe.
 Biogeographically, Asarum originated in Asia.

 They have characteristic kidney-shaped leaves, growing from creeping rhizomes, and bear small, axillary, brown or reddish flowers.

-The plant is called wild ginger because the rhizome tastes and smells similar to ginger root, but the two are not particularly related.
+The plant is called wild ginger because the rhizomes and leaves taste and smell similar to ginger root, but the two are not particularly related.
 The FDA warns against consuming Asarum, as it is nephrotoxic and contains the potent carcinogen aristolochic acid.